iRoachie/slack-github-actions/README.md

 # Slack Github Actions

-A no-config GitHub action that notifies slack of the status of your GitHub actions
+A no-config GitHub action that notifies slack and cliq of the status of your GitHub actions

 ![Demo](https://user-images.githubusercontent.com/5962998/83960734-32248a80-a85a-11ea-813e-ae2f033d0fc7.png)